vernenlim/DSA4263/README.md

 The following features were excluded from our model:

-- *nameOrig* and *nameDest*: These are anonymised identifiers for the sender and receiver of a transaction.
+- **nameOrig** and **nameDest**: These are anonymised identifiers for the sender and receiver of a transaction.
 While they may help in detecting specific account-level behaviours, they are high-cardinality categorical variables with no inherent meaning or patterns that generalise well across the dataset.

-- *step*: This represents the time of the transaction in hourly intervals.
+- **step**: This represents the time of the transaction in hourly intervals.
 Initially, our analysis showed no obvious relationship between `step` and fraud occurrences, suggesting limited time-dependency.
 However, during model experimentation, we observed that including `step` notably improved the performance of the LightGBM model.
 This suggests that `step` may contain subtle temporal patterns or positional cues that are non-trivial to detect during EDA but are leveraged effectively by gradient boosting algorithms.
-As a result, we retained `step` in our final feature set for models like LightGBM.
+As a result, we retained `step` in our final feature set for LightGBM.

-- *isFlaggedFraud*: Although intended to indicate whether a transaction was flagged as suspicious, all known fraud cases had this field set to 0.
+- **isFlaggedFraud**: Although intended to indicate whether a transaction was flagged as suspicious, all known fraud cases had this field set to 0.
 Thus, it did not help in detecting actual fraud and was dropped.

 As a result, we retained the most relevant numerical and categorical features that are directly linked to transaction behaviour, such as amount, type, oldbalanceOrg, newbalanceOrig, oldbalanceDest, and newbalanceDest.